jfspps/Data-Structures-and-Algorithms/17_LinkedLists.md

 + Inserting at the beginning is O(1) time complexity.
 After declaring the new node, assign the data value and set the new node's `next` pointer to point to the first data node in the linked list.
 Change the first pointer (in the stack) address so that it points to the new data of the new node.

 + Inserting a new node at a given node `N` anywhere after the first node is more involved.
 Build a new node somewhere in the heap.
 Traverse the linked list `N-1` times with a pointer `p` which was initially set to the first node (use a `for` loop).
 Set the new node's `next` pointer to match `p->next`, then change `p->next` to point to `N`.
 The time complexity here is worst-case, O(N).
-Compare this inserting into an array which is similarly expensive.
+Compare this to an insertion into an array which is similarly expensive.

 The code (with the structure repeated for reference) is given below for both cases: